Biology Adolescence Education (Grades 7-12)

 This adolescence education program is for students who have an undergraduate degree in biology and seek certification to teach biology in grades 7-12.
 Students who complete the degree are eligible for initial certification (see Teacher Certification for more information).

 In addition, applicants should have a distribution of undergraduate coursework in the arts and sciences, which must include one semester of college-level study or three years of high school in a language other than English.
-It is recommended that students meet with a graduate adviser prior to applying to the MAT Biology program.
+It is recommended that students meet with a graduate advisor prior to applying to the MAT biology program.

 Letters of recommendation should be from biology professors familiar with the applicant’s work.
 (In the special case of an applicant having held an extended position in the field of education, one letter may be from the applicant’s supervisor in the position.)